Zero-inflated stochastic volatility model for disaggregated inflation data with exact zeros: Multivariate model

-where $\bm{C}^{-1} = [c_{i,j}]_{i,j \in [K]}$ is a strictly lower-triangular matrix of size $(K \times K)$ \citep{Primiceri2005, EoEzedaWong2023}.
-The strictly lower-triangular entries of the Cholesky factors are unrestricted and follow $c_{i,j} \ind \textsc{N}_1(\mu_{c_{i,j}}, \sigma_{c_{i,j}}^2)$ for $1 \leq j < i \leq K$.
-This parameterization parsimoniously induces a Normal regression-type relationship among the components, thereby capturing inter-component dependencies while preserving the time-varying volatility structure.
-Furthermore, it facilitates tractable posterior sampling schemes.
-However, it is important to note that this parameterization is sensitive to the ordering of the variables; the variation in the trend evolution of the $k$-th series, $\bm{y}_{1:T,k}$, is partially explained by the variations in the preceding series, $\bm{y}_{1:T,1:k-1}$.
+where $\bm{C}^{-1}$ is a strictly lower-triangular matrix of size $K \times K$ \citep{Primiceri2005, EoEzedaWong2023}.
+This parameterization induces a normal regression-type representation under normal priors, which allows for inter‑component dependencies while conveniently facilitating tractable posterior sampling schemes.

-The choice of variable ordering is critical in our setup, where the number of components ranges from a maximum of 86 (Germany) to a minimum of 49 (Japan).
-However, assessing the sensitivity of posterior estimates to different orderings is computationally intractable due to the combinatorial explosion of possible permutations.
-To address this, we adopt an order-invariant parameterization of stochastic volatility \citep{ChanKoopYu2024}, allowing the matrix $\bm{C}$ to remain non-singular but otherwise unrestricted; writing the $k$-th row of $\bm{C}$ as $\bm{C}_{k,:}$, let
+However, the above parameterization depends on the ordering of variables.
+This is critical in our setup, where the number of components is at least 49 (Japan); assessing the sensitivity of posterior estimates to different orderings would be computationally intractable due to combinatorial explosion of possible permutations.
+We therefore adopt an order-invariant parameterization of SV \citep{ChanKoopYu2024} by allowing the matrix $\bm{C}$ to remain non-singular but otherwise unrestricted.
+Writing the $k$-th row of $\bm{C}$ as $\bm{C}_{k,:}$, let $\bm{C}$ be dense and not necessarily lower-triangular,

-Note now that $\bm{C}$ is dense and not lower-triangular.
-Alternative approaches to addressing the dependence on ordering include \cite{LevyLopes2024} (and relatedly \citealp{Fruhwirth-SchnatterHosszejniLopes2024}) who performs posterior inference also upon the series ordering.
-While this method is applicable, the approach of \cite{ChanKoopYu2024} suffices for our purposes, as our primary objective is not to infer ordering but to identify time-varying trends, volatilities, and probabilities of zeros in an order-invariant manner.
+Alternative approaches to addressing the dependence on ordering include \cite{LevyLopes2024} (and relatedly \citealp{Fruhwirth-SchnatterHosszejniLopes2024}) who also perform posterior inference on the series ordering.
+Although applicable, the order‑invariant approach suffices for our purposes, as our primary goal is not to infer ordering but to identify co‑variation in an order‑invariant manner.